apachecn/geeksforgeeks-dsal-zh/docs/find-same-contacts-in-a-list-of-contacts.md

     // after union find has been completed unordered_map<int, vector<int> > unifiedSet;

-    // All parents are mapped to the elemets in the set for (int i = 0; i < contacts.size(); i++) {
+    // All parents are mapped to the elements in the set for (int i = 0; i < contacts.size(); i++) {

         unifiedSet[dsu.findSet(i)].push_back(i);
     }

-    // Printing out elements from distict sets for (auto eachSet : unifiedSet) {
+    // Printing out elements from distinct sets for (auto eachSet : unifiedSet) {

         for (auto element : eachSet.second)